SimiaCryptus/intellij-aicoder/docs/feature_roadmap.md

 # kotlin\com\github\simiacryptus\aicoder\ApplicationEvents.kt

-Creating a feature development roadmap for the `ApplicationEvents` class within the `com.github.simiacryptus.aicoder` package involves outlining the future enhancements, improvements, and additions planned for this component.
+Creating a feature development roadmap for the `ApplicationEvents` class within the `com.simiacryptus.aicoder` package involves outlining the future enhancements, improvements, and additions planned for this component.
 The roadmap will be structured into short-term, mid-term, and long-term goals, considering the current functionalities such as application activation handling, initialization of services like `OutputInterceptor`, `ClientManager`, and various `ApplicationServices`.

 #### Short-Term Goals (0-3 Months)